INTERSESSION PROGRAM IN HONG KONG

 A valid passport is required for US citizens to enter Hong Kong.
 Hong Kong does not require US citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 90 days.
 Non-US citizens and students planning to travel into Mainland China will require an entry visa and should plan to apply through the Chinese Consulate or a visa referral agency.

 An optional day trip to Macau is part of this program itinerary.
 A valid passport is required for US citizens to enter Macau.
 Macau does not require US citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 30 days.
+Those traveling on non-US passports should determine if they need a visa to enter Macau by visiting the Visa HQ website.

 For programs in Asia please contact: